mlesnoff/Jchemo.jl/docs/src/domains.md

 - **pweightcla** Compute observation weights for a categorical variable, given specified sub-total weights for the classes
 - Weights from distances
     - **wdis** Different functions to compute weights from distances
-    - **wtal** Compute weights from distances using the 'talworth' distribution
+    - **wtal** Compute binary weights from distances using the 'talworth' distribution
     - **winvs** Compute weights from distances using an inverse scaled exponential function

 *Recoding*